coderefinery/manuals/how-to-attend-stream.md

 ## How it works

 - You open the livestream in a web browser.
-This is the "TV", it is always on.
+This is the "TV", it is always on (but sometimes silent).
-- If you are attending Zoom exercise session, open this as well.
-The livestream will tell you when to switch to Zoom, and Zoom will tell you when to switch to livestream.
-There should only be sound coming from one at a time, so you can simply follow the sound.
+- If you are part of an exercise/breakout group, be with them.
+The stream will tell you when the exercise/collaboration times are, and you go to there.
-- If you are not in a organized Zoom exercise session, you can form your own mini-Zoom meetings and work together that way.
+  - If you are attending Zoom exercise session, open this at the beginning.
+Leave it minimized when it's not active.
-  Screensharing is a great way to help each other!
-- You could just as well organize a in-person session, where you play the stream in a meeting room and work together on your computers.
+  - If you are with an in-person group, be together.
+When the stream is quiet, you can interact freely.

 - The livestream is a portrait screenshare, so that it will only take up half of your screen (and the other half is for you to work).
 (If you are in a physical meeting room with a projector or second